Cerritos

 Beginning in the late 15th century, Spanish explorers arrived in the New World and worked their way to the California coast in 1542.
-The colonization process included civilizing the native populations in California by establishing various missions.
-Soon afterward, a town called El Pueblo de Nuestra Seora la Reina de los ngeles de Porcincula (Angeles today) would be founded and prosper with the aid of subjects from New Spain and Native American labor.
+The colonization process included "civilizing" the native populations in California by establishing various missions.
+Soon afterward, a town called El Pueblo de Nuestra Seora la Reina de los ngeles de Porcincula (known as Los Angeles) would be founded and prosper with the aid of subjects from New Spain and Native American labor.
+One soldier, Manuel Nieto, was granted a large plot of land by the Spanish King Charles III in 1784, which he named Rancho Los Nietos.
+It covered 300,000 acres (hectares) of eastern Los Angeles County and western Orange County.:17 Juan Jos Nieto was left in charge of his father's property following his death in 1804.:20

 According to the United States Census Bureau, the city has a total area of 8.9 square miles (8.7 square miles (of it is land and 0.1 square miles (of it (is water.